-When it comes to single use plastic and environmental impacts of these products, people tend to focus only on the packaging, and not the whole product life cycle – what really matters is what inside those plastic containers.
+When it comes to single use plastic and environmental impacts of these products, people tend to focus only on the packaging, and not the whole product life cycle – what really matters is what is inside those plastic containers.
 Here are five myths surrounding the environmental impacts of single-use plastic.

 Plastic containers is the largest contributor to a product’s environmental impact.